ALL Metrics

 Another participant echoed this statement:

-“The process of undergoing a swab is quite exhausting.
-It involves waiting in line, expressing dissatisfaction, sitting down, and then being called again, going to the emergency room, and finally, to the swab room.
+“The process of undergoing a swab is quite exhausting, I must waiting in a queue for a long time, and I feel unsatisfied because the distance between screening corner which located at the emergency room and the swab room is quite far.
 This cycle occurs every two weeks, and the fatigue associated with it persists” (P13).

 Social impact

 Additionally, several participants reported experiencing social impacts as a result of the pandemic.
-A reduction in social interaction and a sense of ostracism were among the social impacts experienced by participants.
-A reduction in social interaction has been observed among fellow hemodialysis patients in the hemodialysis unit.
+A reduction in social interaction and a sense of ostracism were among the social impacts experienced by participants in the hemodialysis unit.
 Other social impacts include instances of ostracism.
-Some participants were ostracised by their families and neighbours during the pandemic due to the assumption that they had contracted the COVID-19 virus from the hospital.
+Some participants have been avoided by their families and neighbours during the pandemic due to the assumption that they had contracted the COVID-19 virus from the hospital.

 “Upon arrival at the hemodialysis unit, I found it necessary to limit my interactions with others.
 I maintained a distance and focused on personal hygiene, such as cleaning my bed.
 The atmosphere was noticeably different from what I had experienced previously” (P2).